alanlekah/subaruapi/README.md

+# This repo is no longer maintained, please see the [V2 version using Selenium and Lambda](https://github.com/alanlekah/subaru-api-v2)

 # Subaru Remote Service API

 This express server application lets you remotely activate your cars features (if you've subscribed to the Remote services plus options).